-The Future Indirect Fires Conference will be attended by requirements and acquisition officials from the Land Systems divisions on national procurement bodies, as well as senior military Officers from nations across the world.
+Since its inception in 2015 the event has really grown.
+The 2020 event had just over 200 attendees.
+The Future Indirect Fires Conference will be attended by requirements and acquisition officials from the Land Systems divisions on national procurement bodies, as well as senior Military Officers from nations across the world.
 Also present will be the senior management of the leading industry contractors providing relevant technologies.

 For security reasons we will only provide the conference location on request or to registered attendees.
 Please email digby.williams (at) omconf.com for the location.

 The event will take place in late June 2021.
 It is hoped that by then current restrictions on gatherings and travel will have been relaxed sufficiently for it to go ahead.
 Moneyback guarantee if the event doesn’t go ahead OR select the Invoice/Bank Transfer option during registration to delay payment until you know that you can attend.

 Group booking of 3 or more delegates = 10% discount

 For Sponsorship and Exhibition packages please contact us for details.

 The agenda is still work in progress and will be published in full soon.
 The following speakers and topics are confirmed at this stage:

 Colonel Eamon Welch, AH Joint Effects in Ground Manoeuvre, British Army Headquarters

 U.S. Army Fires in Multi-Domain Operations